-One of the things that I’ve recognised as a differentiator between healthy and unhealthy relationships is the presence of excuses, whether it’s yours and/or theirs.
-In the worst of situations where you may be denying, rationalising, and minimising, you may even be making excuses for their excuses which only goes to show how poor the original excuse was.
+Something that differentiates between healthy and unhealthy relationships is the presence of excuses, whether it’s yours and/or theirs.
+In the worst of situations, where you may be denying, rationalising, and minimising, you might even be making excuses for their excuses which only goes to show how poor the original excuse was.

-Just like how on the other side of a jumped boundary lies disrespect, on the other side of an excuse often not only lies at least some element of disrespect but also the real reason.
+Just as disrespect lies on the other side of a jumped boundary, on the other side of an excuse often lies not only an element of disrespect but also the real reason.

-An excuse is a reason that is given to justify an offence or fault but its primary purpose is to lessen responsibility by getting you to overlook, excuse, or even forgive off the back of it.
-This of course is rather tricky because when there’s excuses it means that any commitment is being lessened, which means everything else tied to it becomes pretty flimsy.
-You may also be overlooking things that are busting up your boundaries.
+An excuse is a reason that‘s given to justify an offence or fault.
+Its primary purpose is to lessen responsibility by getting someone to overlook, excuse, or even forgive off the back of it.

-Saying “The dog ate my homework” gives the impression that you’ve been a victim of misfortune and avoids conflict whereas saying “I couldn’t be arsed to do my homework” or “I forgot” makes you look lazy and lacking in conscientiousness.
+Saying, “The dog ate my homework”, gives the impression you’ve been a victim of misfortune and avoids conflict.
+Whereas saying “I couldn’t be arsed to do my homework” or “I forgot” makes you look lazy and unconscientious.

-Likewise saying “I’ve been really busy” gives the impression that you’re so busy (ya know busier than a world leader) that you haven’t had the time to contact or see them whereas saying “I’m not interested / am half-hearted / have been trying to get back with my ex” will not only have you in the position of saying something that most people squirm at and possibly inviting ‘conflict’, but if you’re the type of person that likes to hedge your bets, you may want to keep them as a rainy day option.
-If anything you’re hoping they’ll take the hint and do your job for you and at the worst of things, you may be hoping the excuse allows you to avail of their ‘usefulness’.
+Likewise, saying “I’ve been really busy” gives the impression that you’re so busy (ya know, busier than a world leader) that you haven’t had the time to contact or see them.
+Whereas saying “I’m not interested / am half-hearted / have been trying to get back with my ex” will put you in the position of saying something that would make most people squirm (and possibly invite ‘conflict’).
+If you tend to hedge your bets, you might also want to keep them as a rainy-day option.
+If anything, you’re hoping they’ll take the hint and do your job for you.
+At the worst of things, you might hope that your excuse opens the door to using this person again.

 In my post about ‘Sorry’, I explained how when someone gets on your case about accepting their apology or forgiving them that it really means:

 “Look, can you hurry the eff up and accept my apology so I can stop feeling bad about it?
-You perceiving me as wronging/hurting/abusing/whatever you is terribly inconvenient and my ego doesn’t like the pinch of reality, so if you don’t mind, get a shuffle on, accept my apology and let’s move on so I can slam my palm down on the Reset Button.”
+Perceiving me as wronging/hurting/abusing/whatever you is terribly inconvenient.
+My ego doesn’t like the pinch of reality, so if you don’t mind, get a shuffle on.
+Accept my apology, and let’s move on so I can slam my palm down on the Reset Button.”

-“Look, hurry the eff up and get off my case so I can get my shag/ego stroke/shoulder to lean on/money/perfect image back etc. You perceiving me as wronging/hurting/abusing/whatever you, is setting off my responsibility alarm bells which is setting off my reality alarm bells which is setting off my commitment, expectation, and intimacy alarm bells.
+“Look, hurry the eff up and get off my case so I can get my shag/ego stroke/shoulder to lean on/money/perfect image back, etc. Perceiving me as wronging/hurting/abusing/whatever you is setting off my responsibility alarm bells which is setting off my reality alarm bells which is setting off my commitment, expectation, and intimacy alarm bells.
 The sooner I’m excused, the sooner I can get back to doing what I always do.”

-Sometimes, they’re even saying “Look, you know and I know what’s happened here but if you want to go along with this charade, I’ll throw you an excuse and see how much more of a free ride I can get.”
+Sometimes, they’re even saying, “Look, you know and I know what’s happened here.
+Still, if you want to go along with this charade, I’ll throw you an excuse.
+Let’s see how much more of a free ride I can get.”

 Sometimes, they’re saying, “Wow, it seems like you don’t seem to see what’s really going on here!
-Can’t you see I ain’t sh*t?!/ Can’t you see that I clearly am not putting in the time and effort here?
-Hmmm…well I won’t be direct with you because I don’t want to look like the bad guy here, so I’ll palm you off with this excuse in the hope that you get the hint.
-And if you don’t, well it’d be almost rude not to avail of what’s on offer…”
+Can’t you see I ain’t shit?!/ Can’t you see that I clearly am not putting in the time and effort here?
+Hmmm…well, I won’t be direct with you because I don’t want to look like the bad guy here.
+Instead, I’ll palm you off with this excuse in the hope you get the hint.
+And if you don’t, well, it’d be almost rude not to avail of what’s on offer…”

 Often it’s literally “I cannot be arsed to put some real effort into a real reason.”

-And when you make excuses for yourself “I’m not really looking to find a solution or take any action that would involve making a decision and leaving my comfort zone.”
+And when you make excuses for yourself, it like, “I’m not really looking to find a solution or take any action that would involve making a decision and leaving my comfort zone.”

 Behind every excuse is the real reason.

-Trust me when I say that when someone is looking to maintain the status quo and keep palming you off with excuses, no solutions are on the horizon, after all, if they’re the one making the excuses, they have to be a part of the solution, which means they have to be responsible in the relationship, which means that excuses become redundant.
+When someone is looking to maintain the status quo and keeps palming you off with excuses, no solutions are on the horizon.
+After all, if they’re the ones making the excuses, they have to be a part of the solution.
+This would mean they have to be responsible in the relationship, which means that excuses become redundant.